trggr/botsad/README.md

             [name _ _ & others] p5

 Step 8.
-At this point each block looks like this:
+At this point each block is a string:

     "Altitude:	0.00 Metres ; Institution Type: Botanic Garden; Latitude: 21.2848800;"

 Step 9.
-We write a function TOMAP, which takes a block and turns into a list of key-value pairs.
+We make a function TOMAP, which turns a block into key-value pairs.
-This function takes a block number IDX, and a block's content named ITEM.
+The function takes a block's number - IDX, and a block's content - ITEM.
 It then splits ITEM into array at each semicolon (rememeber the semicolons from steps 5 and 6?), and further splits each element at a colon ':' into pairs.
 In a pairs, the first element is called KEY, and the second element VALUE.
 The KEYS are unique.
 We then leave only true pairs - filter where count = 2.
 For example, after TOMAP is applied to a second block, to a string above, we are getting: